The Tomorrow People: Series One

-Early publicity included a photo session of the cast with the Doctor Who star, Jon Pertwee, to indicate a friendly rivalry between the two shows.
-Look-in magazine would provide a great deal of coverage of the series and by July would have launched its own comic strip version (which ran on and off in its pages for the next five years).
+Early publicity included a photo session showing the cast with Doctor Who star Jon Pertwee to indicate a friendly rivalry between the two shows.
+Look-in provided a great deal of coverage of the series and by July launched its own comic strip version (which ran on and off in its pages for the next five years).
 TVTimes also promoted the new show with an article on its first week.

-The production procedure was very much standard in the seventies with a limited amount of location work (done on film) followed by a day in studio to record each episode on videotape.
+The production procedure was standard in the seventies with a limited amount of location work (done on film) followed by a day in studio to record each episode on videotape.
 Even for the time, some of the special effects of the show were considered sub-par, largely attributable to its small budget.
-The first season was budgeted at approx £5000 per episode which was roughly half the cost of what the BBC were making Doctor Who for.
-Most directors on the show would rely heavily on chroma key to get their desired effects, but owing to the rushed time on studio days, the results varied greatly in outcome.
+The first season was budgeted at approx £5000 per episode which was roughly half the cost of the BBC's budget for Doctor Who.
+Most directors on the show relied heavily on chroma key to get their desired effects, but, owing to the rushed time on studio days, the results varied greatly.
 To make it even more difficult, studio time was restricted as English law dictated that juvenile actors could only work a certain number of hours in a day.

-Season one's recurring villain, Jedikiah, was originally devised to be a long-running foe (like the Master from Doctor Who), but after seeing the poorly-designed robot that was the shape-changer's true form, an unimpressed Price elected not to use the character again until the finale of series three which was planned at that time as the series' finale (the robotic form noticeably fails to appear).
-Despite these limitations, the series proved popular with its young audience who watched in large numbers, even denting the figures for the popular BBC magazine programme Blue Peter.
+Season one's recurring villain, Jedikiah, was originally devised to be a long-running foe like the Master from Doctor Who.
+After seeing the poorly-designed robot that was the shape-changer's true form, an unimpressed Price decided not to use the character again until the finale of series three, which was planned at that time as the series' finale.
+(The robotic form noticeably fails to appear).
+Despite these limitations, the series proved popular with its young audience, who watched in large numbers, and even dented the figures for the popular BBC children's magazine programme Blue Peter.